Northward Plugin Development

 error_summary/error_codeto facilitate alerting and troubleshootingerror_summary: Human-readable short sentence (Do not stuff large objects/long stacks)error_code: Stable, low cardinality (e.g.,tcp_connect_timeout/auth_failed/config_invalid/protocol_decode_error)

-Connector::new(ctx)explicitly forbids I/O;connect()is the place to establish session) - Leave "High frequency details" to
+connect()) - Leave "High frequency details" to

 tracing, leave "Low frequency aggregation dimensions" toerror_code/error_summary